Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Calculation method

 where $\mathcal{L}_{pixel}$, $\mathcal{L}_{continuity}$, and $\mathcal{L}_{\tau_w}$ are the pixel error between ground truth and prediction, the value of continuity equation, and the error value of wall shear stress between ground truth and prediction, respectively, which are defined as follows:

 and

 where $\lambda$ represents adaptive weighting coefficients designed to balance the orders of magnitude among the respective terms.
-These coefficients are dynamically calculated and updated during the training process.
+These coefficients are dynamically calculated and updated during training to balance the relative magnitudes of the loss components.
+Specifically, the order of magnitude of each loss term is evaluated as

 It should be noted that for the computation of the continuity loss term $\mathcal{L}_{continuity}$, the ground-truth azimuthal velocity component $u_{\theta}$ obtained from DNS was utilized exclusively during the training phase to evaluate the loss function.
-Although various physical constraints can be incorporated into the physics-informed framework~\cite{Yousif2022}, this study adopted the continuity equation, which is simple to implement and incurs minimal computational overhead, and the wall shear stress, which is critical for determining the drag reduction rate.
-We note that the model employed in Matsubara et al.~\cite{Matsubara} did not have these physical components, as its loss function contains only the first term on the right-hand side of Eq.~(\ref{eq:loss_pixel}).
-A comprehensive evaluation of the physics-informed approach, including its impact on prediction accuracy and a comparison with the baseline model, is provided in Section \ref{loss}.
+Although various physical constraints can be incorporated into the physics-informed framework~\citep{Yousif2022}, this study adopted the continuity equation, which is simple to implement and incurs minimal computational overhead, and the wall shear stress, which is critical for determining the drag reduction rate.
+We note that the model employed in \citet{Matsubara} did not have these physical components, as its loss function contains only the first term on the right-hand side of Eq.~(\ref{eq:total_loss}).
+A comprehensive evaluation of the loss function, including its impact on prediction accuracy and a comparison with the baseline model, is provided in Section \ref{loss}.